linas/archeo/README.md

 This project is for the finicky and technically sophisticated user (hobbyist?) who runs a Linux desktop or three at home, and worries about their data.
-Perhaps one day, this project wiil be useful to archivists or librarians.
+Perhaps one day, this project will be useful to archivists or librarians.
 Maybe even scientists or business owners.
 But lets not get ahead of ourselves.
 Let's take a closer look.